nhu313/Quinn/README.md

 Quinn
 =====

 A very simple/rough draft XML parser in Elixir.
 I'm currently using `xmerl_scan.string` to parse the xml.
-It works for what I need, which is to parse rss feeds.
+It works for parsing rss feeds.

 # Parsing